 Phoenix Arizona Temple

-Construction trailer moved off site; Scheduled to be dedicated on Sunday, November 16, 2014
+Construction fence removed; preparing for public open house; scheduled to be dedicated on Sunday, November 16, 2014

 Ordinance Rooms: Two ordinance rooms (two-stage progressive ) and four sealing.

 Groundbreaking and Site Dedication: 4 June 2011 by Ronald A. Rasband